Weekly depth psychotherapy and counselling in central Bristol and online

 My practice is informed by both contemporary therapeutic thinking and older analytic traditions.

 I trained in counselling and psychotherapy in Cambridge in the early 2000s, and my development as a clinician has been shaped by long-term personal analytic work.
 I undertook Jungian analysis at a frequency of twice and, at times, three times weekly over several years.
-That experience continues to inform the way I understand depth, transference, projection and symbolic life.
+That experience continues to inform the way I understand depth and symbolic life.

 These traditions are not applied as doctrine.
-They provide a framework within which contemporary relational practice can remain psychologically deep rather than purely procedural.
+They provide a framework within which contemporary relational practice can develop in a free and improvisational manner while allowing psychological depth to emerge.

 Who this work could suit